Azure-Samples/event-grid-to-service-bus/README.md

 ## Test the solution

 You can use the `03-send-events.sh` script under the `scripts` folder to send a batch of events to the Azure Event Grid Custom Topic, one for each tenant, using a [curl](https://curl.se/) command.
+For more information, see [Publish events to Azure Event Grid custom topics using access keys](https://learn.microsoft.com/en-us/azure/event-grid/post-to-custom-topic).
 The scripts performs the following operations:

 - Creates a JSON array containing an event for each tenant.